 With digital technology so fundamentally expanding what we are able to do, we must establish some basic principles if we are to avoid misinterpreting current trends and phenomena.
 These principles will allow us to truly explore this new ‘space of the possible’ and the benefits that it might bring, instead of limiting and bending the technology to fit our existing economic and social systems.

-What follows is an attempt to establish a firm foundation for how we might build a future, and one that is grounded in a clear set of values.
+What follows is an attempt to establish a firm foundation for how we might build a future, grounding it in a clear set of values.
 I start with a brief definition of knowledge, a term I use extensively and in a way that is somewhat different from common usage.
-I will then explain the relationship between optimism and knowledge, as well as the importance of choices in shaping our future.
+I then explain the relationship between optimism and knowledge, as well as the importance of choices in shaping our future.
 This is followed by a discussion of why the existence of knowledge provides an objective basis for humanism, which sets it apart from other religious and philosophical narratives.
 Much of my thinking in this area has been influenced by the writing of David Deutsch, and in particular his book The Beginning of Infinity , which explores the history, philosophy and power of explanations.

 I will then provide a definition of scarcity based directly on human needs rather than on money and prices, using this definition to show how technology has shifted scarcity throughout history, leading to dramatic change in how we live.
 From there, I lay out a plan of attack for the rest of the book.